-This is a detailed article about whey protein — what it is, how it works and how it can help you achieve your fitness and health goals.
+This is a detailed article about whey — what it is, how it works and how it can help you achieve your fitness and health goals.

-Whey protein is a mixture of proteins in whey, which is a byproduct of cheese production contains high protein content and nutrients
+A mixture of proteins in whey, which is a byproduct of cheese production contains high protein content and nutrients

 What Is Whey Protein?

 Whey protein is a mixture of proteins isolated from whey, which is the liquid part of milk that separates during cheese production.

 Milk actually contains two main types of protein: casein (80%) and whey (20%).

 Whey is found in the watery portion of milk.
 When cheese is produced, the fatty parts of the milk coagulate and the whey is separated from it as a byproduct.

 If you’ve ever opened a yogurt container to see liquid floating on top — that’s whey.
 Cheesemakers used to discard it before they discovered its commercial value.